ocean explorer/Explorationshome/index

 Photo & Video Log

 This page contains photos and videos taken during the Medicines from the Deep Sea: Exploration of the Gulf of Mexico expedition that took place September 8-19, 2003.
 Click on any image to view a larger version and for additional information.
-If a picture of a movie camera icon camera icon is present, a QuickTime video can be viewed by clicking on the image.
-Other video formats are available on the linked pages.
+If a picture of a movie camera icon camera icon is present, a video can be viewed by clicking on the image.

 If a picture of a slideshow icon slideshow icon is present, a visual log of exploration images can be viewed.
 You can scroll through them one by one, or select the play button for an automatic slideshow.